-On successful completion of this course the students will be able:
+On successful completion of this course the students will be able to:

-- To analyse the governing equations and boundary conditions. - To analyse various discretization techniques for both steady and unsteady diffusion problems. - To analyse the various convection-diffusion problems by Finite-Volume method. - To analyse the flow processes by using different pressure bound algorithms. - To select and use the different turbulence models according to the type of flows.
+- Analyse the governing equations and boundary conditions. - Analyse various discretization techniques for both steady and unsteady diffusion problems. - Analyse the various convection-diffusion problems by Finite-Volume method. • - Analyse the flow processes by using different pressure bound algorithms. • - Select and use the different turbulence models according to the type of flows. •